 In a previous post, I explained how I go about to find trading edges in the markets.
 If you are on your own it’s not easy to find new trading ideas.
 You need to build a network:

 Trading lesson 7: Build a network of traders to get trading ideas

 …..environment trumps intellect…it’s difficult, if not impossible, to become successful on your own.

 In order to generate trading ideas, you need to surround yourself with other traders.
-Networking increases the odds for success dramatically.
+Networking increases the odds of success dramatically.

 In trading, no man can succeed alone, and one of my biggest mistakes early on was my relatively narrow network of traders.
 I still have a lot of work to do in this regard.

 Interaction is essential and the best is physical meetings over a beer or dinner.
 But email, social media, and other forums could be just as useful.
 Trading is a lonely job and it helps to be in touch with like-minded people.

-However, perhaps unfortunate, most traders are very secretive.
+However, perhaps unfortunately, most traders are very secretive.
 If you have something going, why give it away and risk dilution?

 But prepare for the rainy days that inevitably come.
 Think long-term.
 You might need help later.
 Cooperation pays off in the long run.
 The division of labor has created enormous productivity gains for society, and it works the same way in trading.

 Good trading is about learning.
 The best way to learn is to be meticulous and record all your trades.
-Every day after markets closes I sit down and register all trades in my trading journal.
+Every day after markets close I sit down and register all trades in my trading journal.

 There is probably nothing more boring than record-keeping, but it’s the best trading tool there is.
 Make sure you record as much data as you can.
 I have recorded every trade from 2001, about 250 000 trades, and this is an enormous resource.